- View/Download as PDF

-Internship and Career Services provides Butler students and alumni with support in development of academic and career opportunities.
+Internship and Career Services provides Butler students and alumni with support in developing academic and career skills and in identifying opportunities.
 ICS offers many individualized services to help students explore internship and career options, including help with résumé and cover letter development, practicing interview skills, job or internship searching, and networking with alumni.
 The office also leads the on-campus employment effort at Butler, which supports more than 1,200 student jobs and provides students with extra spending money as well as valuable work experience.

 Riki Lawrence, Director

 The Learning Resource Center is committed to supporting and guiding students as they strive to reach the highest standards of academic excellence.
 The Center serves as a coordination site for services, programs, and resources that promote academic success.
 Services are designed to assist students who are interested in enhancing their study skills; who wish to explore a variety of academic, intellectual, and professional pursuits; who need help with their coursework; and who need one-on-one support to address areas of academic concern.
 Students are encouraged to take advantage of these support services early in their academic careers to enhance their prospects for success.

 Academic Success Workshops

 Academic success workshops provide students with a comprehensive array of strategies and techniques that can assist in meeting the demands of college-level academics.
 Workshop topics vary from semester to semester but generally include topics such as time- and self-management, effective study habits, exam preparation, and effective reading and note-taking strategies.